Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ----

 **Correct answer: B. No** ❌

+- ✅ Solution: You implement a pull request strategy that uses fast-forward merges.
+- ✅ Solution: You implement a pull request strategy that uses squash merges.
+- ❌ Solution: You implement a pull request strategy that uses an explicit merge.
+- ❌ Solution: You implement a pull request strategy that uses a three-way merge.

 * **Squash merge** ✅
   * Combines all commits from the feature branch into **a single commit** on master